-In the fall of 2002, Industry Canada launched a public alerting initiative to study gaps and investigate new technologies for public alerting in Canada.
+1In the fall of 2002, Industry Canada launched a public alerting initiative to study gaps and investigate new technologies for public alerting in Canada.
 Industry Canada followed the development of CAP in the US and recognized its benefits for Canadian public alerting systems.
 On March 1, 2005, Industry Canada hosted a Canadian Public Alerting Forum and Workshop and presented a vision for public alerting in Canada.
-The vision saw the adoption of the CAP as a North American standard, to be used in a proposed Canada-wide public alerting system, then known as CANALERT.
+The vision saw the adoption of the CAP as a North American standard.